bcorporaal/the-manual/hosting-guidelines.md

 <p align="center"><img src="/identity/ux_cocktail_hour_logo_text_v02.png" width=499 height=136 alt="UX Cocktail Hour Rotterdam logo"></p>

-# Hosting a UX Cocktail Hour Rotterdam
+# Hosting an UX Cocktail Hour Rotterdam meetup event

 ## The concept
-UX Cocktail Hour Rotterdam is een (on)regelmatig terugkerende borrel/presentatie avond voor iedereen die een interesse heeft in het UX vakgebied.
-Het doel is om kennis te delen, vakgenoten en bedrijven te leren kennen.
-Het is inspirerend, leerzaam, informeel en vriendelijk.

-Het format kan verschillen per avond en de enige vaste factor is dat er altijd cocktails zijn.
+The UX Cocktail Hour Rotterdam is an informal event for everyone who has an interest in User Experience.
+It was founded in 2001 in Amsterdam by Peter Boersma and  found its way to Rotterdam in 2011.
+We have speakers and workshops on topics related to UX: design, research, projects, education and development.
+There is ample opportunity to enjoy a drink and chat.
+There are about 4 events a year.
+Each edition is at a different location in or nearby Rotterdam.

+Currently we have about 1300 members in the community ranging from designers, developers to ux researchers.

+## Hosting a meetup
+< To be written >

 ## General event planning